pytorch/serve/examples/nvidia_dali/README.md

 - The Torchserve batch size should match the DALI batch size.

 ### Download the resnet .pth file

-Navigate to `serve` directory and run the below commands

 ```bash
 wget https://download.pytorch.org/models/resnet18-f37072fd.pth